Encharted Cook

 Substitutions and Variations

-• Spicy - Mix ¼ teaspoon of cayenne pepper and ½ teaspoon of onion or garlic powder into the brown sugar.
+• Make Them Spicy - Mix ¼ teaspoon of cayenne pepper and ½ teaspoon of onion or garlic powder into the brown sugar.

 • Use Maple Bacon - This is my favorite way to get a boost of maple flavor.
 Simply wrap the smokies in maple bacon instead of smoked or regular.

-You can assemble the smokies in advance.
+• Make-Ahead: You can assemble the smokies in advance.
 Wrap the bacon around the smokie and refrigerate until they are needed.
-When you are ready to serve them, roll them in the brown sugar and bake them.
+Thirty minutes before serving them roll them in the brown sugar and bake them.

-These bacon wrapped smokies can be stored in a sealed container in the refrigerator for up to 3 days.
+• Storage: These bacon-wrapped smokies can be stored in a sealed container in the refrigerator for up to 3 days.

-To reheat simply place them in a baking dish, cover, and warm them in a 350°F/177°C oven for about 12 to 15 minutes.
+• Reheating: To reheat place them in a baking dish, cover, and warm them in a 350°F/177°C oven for about 12 to 15 minutes.
 You can also reheat them gently in a microwave using 30-second bursts.

 Bacon Wrapped Smokies in a bowl with a black and white napkin and decorative tongs.